 4. What’s your strategy to support your salespeople in making it happen?

-What’s your plan to support your salespeople in executing your ‘ask’ and achieving company goals and sales KPIs?
-How does your SKO fit into that strategy, is it the jumping-off point to a broader sales initiative?
+Define and share your plan to support your sales organization in a changing economy.
+Consider how next year's SKO fits into that strategy.
+Will your SKO be the jumping-off point to a broader sales initiative?
 If not, should it be or do you need to consider a strategic transformation initiative to fully equip your sales team with what’s needed to succeed?
-What is your plan to support your sales reps and managers in reaching company benchmarks after your SKO?

-Articulate how you’re going to support your sales team in succeeding next year.
+Articulate how you’re going to support your sales team to succeed next year.
 Define what you’re planning to roll out to help them execute.
-Share how the concepts covered during your SKO and correlating activities, content and deliverables will equip your sales team with the capabilities they need to go out and hit critical benchmarks.
-Articulate how reps will be able to leverage the resources, training and consumable content you provide to adopt new sales capabilities or execute key concepts in front of customers.
-Use the answers to these questions to provide the foundation for a SKO that moves the needle and aligns your sales team behind the company growth strategy.
-Use them as you set your SKO objectives and align your agenda accordingly.
+Share how the concepts covered during your SKO and correlating activities, content and deliverables will equip your sales team to go out and hit critical benchmarks.